Image Gallery

 Key Achievements

-• Pioneered the modern piano recital format
+• Pioneered the modern solo piano performance.

 Henri Herz